-Pumpkins are synonymous with Fall.
+Pumpkin recipes are synonymous with Fall.
 Lucky for us they have great health properties as well.
 Pumpkins are an excellent source of beta carotene, a powerful antioxidant.
 Our bodies translate beta carotene into Vitamin A, which is thought to protect us from certain cancers and other diseases, too.
 In addition, Vitamin A is helpful for keeping your eyesight strong.
-Pumpkins are also a good source of fiber, potassium, and vitamin C. The seeds are even good for us, containing fiber and protein; they are also an excellent source of zinc, magnesium, manganese, iron, and monounsaturated fat.
-So let’s use them in some recipes to ring in the season.
+Pumpkins are also a good source of various required nutrition like fiber, potassium, and vitamin C. The seeds are even good for us, containing fiber and protein; they are also an excellent source of zinc, magnesium, manganese, iron, and monounsaturated fat.
+So let’s use them in some Pumpkin Recipes to ring in this fall season.

 Makes 12 servings at 78 calories a serving.